 In another bowl, combine, almond flour, baking soda, and sea salt and stir.

-Add dry ingredients to wet ingredients and stir well.
+Add dry ingredients to wet ingredients and stir to combine.

-Pour dough into an 8" cast iron skillet that is coated with coconut oil.
+Pour dough into an 8" cast iron skillet coated with desired oil to season.

 Sprinkle extra sea salt over the dough.

-Bake for about 25 minutes or until edges begin to brown and cookie is cooked through.
+Bake for about 18-20 minutes or until edges begin to brown and cookie is cooked through.
+(I like mine to be a bit gooey still so I can eat it with a spoon, 18 minutes please!)